For Botan 2, the tier-1 supported platforms are

 - IncludeOS x86-32, Clang 3.8+

 Some (but not all) of the tier-2 platforms are tested by CI.
-Things should mostly work, and if problems are encountered, the Botan devs will probably be able to help.
-But they are not as well tested as tier-1.
+Everything should work, and if problems are encountered, the developers will probably be able to help.
+But they are not as carefully tested as tier-1.

 Branch Support Status¶

-Following table provides the support status for Botan branches.
+Following table provides the support status for Botan branches as of August 2018.
 Any branch not listed here (including 1.11) is no longer supported.
 Dates in the future are approximate.

 |Branch||First Release||End of Active Development||End of Life|